pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 To prevent this, the resolver SHOULD NOT walk up more than %%TODO: come up with a number%% labels in order to contribute to SLIST.

 - Long chains of include-delegi information ({{nameserver-info}}), and those with circular chains of include-delegi information, can be burdensome.
-To prevent this, the resolver SHOULD NOT follow more than 3 include-delegi chains in an RRset when populating SLIST.
+To prevent this, the resolver SHOULD NOT follow more than 3 include-delegi chains in an RR set when populating SLIST.
 Note that include-delegi chains can have CNAME steps in them; in such a case, a CNAME step is counted the same as a DELEGI step when determining when to stop following a chain.

 ## Preventing Downgrade Attacks

+TODO: this section is a bit redundant with "Referral Downgrade Protection" above; harmonize them.

 During the rollout of the DELEG protocol, the operator of an authoritative server can upgrade the server software to be DELEG-aware before changing any DNS zones.
 Such deployment should work and provide DELEG-aware clients with correct DELEG-aware answers.
-However, the deployment will not be protected from downgrade attacks against DELEG protocol.
+However, the deployment will not be protected from downgrade attacks against the DELEG protocol.

 To protect DNSSEC-secure DNS zones that use DELEG delegations, the delegating zone needs to have at least one DNSKEY with the ADT flag set to 1.
-Failure to set this flag in a DNSKEY record in the zone allows an attacker to remove the DELEG RRset from referrals which contain the DS RRset, and replace the original signed DELEG RRset with an arbitrary unsigned NS set.
+Failure to set this flag in a DNSKEY record in the zone allows an attacker to remove the DELEG RR set from referrals which contain the DS RR set, and replace the original signed DELEG RR set with an arbitrary unsigned NS set.
 Doing so would be a downgrade from the strong protection offered by DNSSEC for DELEG.
-That is, the DELEG protocol when used with upgraded DNSKEY records gives the same protection to DELEG that the zone's DS RRset has; without DELEG, there are no security guarantees for the legacy NS RRset on the parent side of the zone cut.
+That is, the DELEG protocol when used with upgraded DNSKEY records gives the same protection to DELEG that the zone's DS RR set has.
+Without DELEG, there are no security guarantees for the legacy NS RR set on the parent side of the zone cut.

 Please note that a full DNSKEY rollover is not necessary to achieve the downgrade protection for DELEG.
-Any single DNSKEY with the ADT flag set to 1 is sufficient; the zone can introduce an otherwise unused record into the DNSKEY RRset.
+Any single DNSKEY with the ADT flag set to 1 is sufficient; the zone can introduce an otherwise unused record into the DNSKEY RR set.
-This DNSKEY RR can even use an unknown signing algorithm and zero-length key material to minimize size increase of the DNSKEY RRset.
+This DNSKEY RR can even use an unknown signing algorithm and zero-length key material to minimize size increase of the DNSKEY RR set.

 # IANA Considerations

 ## Changes to Existing Registries

-IANA is requested to allocate the DELEG RR and the DELEGI RR in the Resource Record (RR) TYPEs registry, with the meaning of "enhanced delegation information" and referencing this document.
+IANA is requested to allocate the DELEG RR and the DELEGI RR in the Resource Record (RR) TYPEs registry, with the meaning "enhanced delegation information" and referencing this document.

 IANA is requested to assign a new bit in the DNSKEY RR Flags registry ({{!RFC4034}}) for the ADT bit (N), with the description "Authoritative Delegation Types" and referencing this document.
-For compatibility reasons we request the bit 14 to be used.
+For compatibility reasons, we request the bit 14 to be used.
 This value has been proven to work whereas bit 0 was proven to break in practical deployments (because of bugs).

-IANA is requested to assign a bit from the EDNS Header Flags registry ({{!RFC6891}}), with the abbreviation DE, the description "DELEG enabled" and referencing this document.
+IANA is requested to assign a bit from the EDNS Header Flags registry ({{!RFC6891}}), with the abbreviation DE, the description "DELEG enabled", and referencing this document.

 IANA is requested to assign a value from the Extended DNS Error Codes ({{!RFC8914}}), with the Purpose "New Delegation Only" and referencing this document.